Practical and Rigorous Uncertainty Bounds for Gaussian Process Regression: Numerical experiments

 \subsubsection{Reproducibility and computational complexity}

 All numerical experiments in this section were implemented with Python 3.8.3 (together with Numpy 1.18.1) and run on a Intel(R) Xeon(R) CPU E5-1680 v4 with 3.40GHz and 78 GiB memory (using Ubuntu 18.04.3 LTS).
 We used the joblib library (version 0.15.1) with $n\_jobs=14$ and used the Gaussian Process Regression implementation from scikit-learn, version 0.22.1.
 Each experiment took less than 5 minutes and required less than 1.5GiB memory (monitored using htop).
 Note that all experiments can easily be up and down scaled, depending on the available hardware.
+The code used for the experiments and figures can be found at \url{https://github.com/Data-Science-in-Mechanical-Engineering/UncertaintyBounds21}.